passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.trading.placeForceOrder`<a id="snaptradetradingplaceforceorder"></a>

-Place a trade with NO validation.
+Places a specified trade in the specified account.

 #### 🛠️ Usage<a id="🛠️-usage"></a>